Alienero/goproxy/README.md

 A simple proxy (two level proxy) writen in golang

 ## Install
-You should have a golang env. <a href"https://golang.org/dl/">Download</a> 1.2 or later
+You should have a golang env.
+Download[https://golang.org/dl/] 1.2 or later
 ```
 mkdir /home/goroxy
 export GOAPTH=/home/goroxy